moritzmadern/BulkRNAseqAnalysis_from_countMatrix/README.md

 # BulkRNAseqAnalysis_from_countMatrix
-R Markdown script to perform standard analysis steps for bulk RNA-seq raw count matrices.
-Analysis steps include: Adding biomaRt annotation, filtering and QC, normalization, general visualization (PCA, heatmaps), k-means clustering + ORA, differential expression testing via DESeq2 + subsequent enrichment testing via GSEA, and finally data export as text file and the generation of an html report.
+R Markdown script to perform standard bioinformatic analysis steps for RNA-seq raw count matrices, compiled to a html or pdf report.
+Analysis steps include: Adding biomaRt annotation based on Ensembl gene IDs, filtering and QC, normalization, visual overview (PCA, heatmaps), k-means clustering + ORA (overrepresentation analysis), differential expression testing via DESeq2 + subsequent enrichment testing via GSEA (gene set enrichment analysis), and finally dataframe export as text file as well as the generation of an html analysis report.
-Check out the example report "DemoDataset_FullAnalysisReport.html" to see what the script can do!
+To inspect an example analysis report created by this script, check out the file "ExampleAnalysisReport_Demo.html" (or alternatively "ExampleAnalysisReport_Demo.pdf" which comes without the interactive plots), which is obtained by running the script on a demo dataset ("DemoDataset.txt").

 ## Contents